VildeBruhn/vildebruhn.github.io/day1/univar.md

 - $t_i$ is the time interval from the ancestral population mean (the start of the fossil sequence, which has a time of 0) to the $i\text{th}$ population
 - $\epsilon_i$ is the sampling error influencing the variance in each sample $i$
 - $t_{min}$ is the time interval from the ancestral population to the oldest of the two populations $z_i$ and $z_j$.

+The unbiased random walk model can be fitted using the `paleoTS::opt.joint.URW` function, and general random walk using the `paleoTS::opt.joint.GRW` function.

 ## Decelerated and accelerated evolution